Blessing Hands is a public charity dedicated to helping and

 was the administrator of that summer camp in Qinzhou, later was a visiting scholar to Morehead State University before she became the

 independent administrator of this tuition program.
-One hundred and eighty students were served in the 2006/2007 school year.
+One hundred and sixty students have been served each school year.
 Anna was known as a leader

 in education in the Qinzhou area, having received prizes and awards over the